Brendan Dassey Denied Supreme Court Review

 It was a vague and apathetic silence that consigned Brendan Dassey’s fight for justice among the 99% of cert petitions denied by the justices of the United States Supreme Court.
-The jaunt from docketing to distribution to denial was breathtaking.
-The indisputable realisation that Brendan’s egregious miscarriage of justice had been unceremoniously overlooked by the American legal process was unfathomable to the thousands of supporters both scholarly and civilian and it wore like a bruise.
+The jaunt from docketing to distribution to denial was breath taking.
+The realisation that Brendan’s egregious miscarriage of justice had been unceremoniously overlooked by the American legal process was unfathomable to the thousands of supporters both scholarly and civilian and it wore like a bruise.

 Is Brendan’s case one that polarises and divides?
 Did Brendan’s petition for certiorari address an issue of law in need of reiteration across the circuits?
 What did the cert memo feature?
 How could a rule of four not see what four federal judges before them had most eloquently seen?
 Why not Brendan?